TJCowx/react-blog-example/README.md

 A ReactJS web application that gets articles from the HackerNewsAPI and lists them in newest first order.

+Currently there is an issue with grabity that CORS errors more often then not when trying to get an image, not sure if it's something in the code-base or grabity is just getting rejected.

 ## Available Scripts